Software Engineers vs. Web Developers

 In 2020, the median annual wage for software engineers was over $110,00.
 Top employing industries such as software publishing and manufacturing pay even more.
 At the highest levels of experience, software engineers can make $200,000 yearly.

-Web developers do well in terms of salary, but not quite as well as software engineers.
+Web developers do well in terms of salary but not as well as software engineers.
 The median annual wage for web developers in 2020 was around $77,000.

 These salary expectations make web developers one of the best occupations with lower educational barriers to employment.
-In fact, 10% of web developers make more than $124,000 annually.
+10% of web developers make more than $124,000 annually.

 Job Growth and Employment Demand